Zeexshan/Shop-analytics-Dashboard/replit.md

 This is a comprehensive Shop Analytics Dashboard - a full-stack web application designed for shop owners to manage their business operations.
 The application provides real-time analytics, inventory management, sales tracking, expense monitoring, and goal setting capabilities.
 Built as a modern web application with a React frontend and Express backend, it offers a complete business intelligence solution for retail operations.

-**Status**: Successfully imported from GitHub and configured for Replit environment.
+**Status**: Successfully imported from GitHub and fully configured for Replit environment.
 Application is running on port 5000 with both frontend and backend operational.
+All workflows and deployment settings configured.

 # Recent Changes

+**September 18, 2025 - GitHub Import Completed**:
+- ✅ **IMPORT COMPLETE**: Successfully imported and configured for Replit environment
+- **WORKFLOW**: Configured development workflow on port 5000 with proper host binding (0.0.0.0)
+- **FRONTEND**: Fixed Replit domain integration for proper FRONTEND_URL configuration
+- **ACCESSIBILITY**: Added autocomplete attributes to login form inputs for better UX
+- **DEPLOYMENT**: Configured autoscale deployment with proper build and run commands
+- **VERIFICATION**: Confirmed server health endpoint and frontend loading successfully

 **September 11, 2025 - PRODUCTION READY: Complete Security Hardening**:
 - **✅ PRODUCTION READY**: Comprehensive security audit passed with zero critical vulnerabilities